npsedhain/gossip-push-sum/bonus/bonus.md

 ## How to run?

+- You can view the project at https://github.com/npsedhain/gossip-push-sum/tree/main/bonus

 - Download the repository `git clone git@github.com:npsedhain/gossip-push-sum.git`

 - Change directory to `gossip-push-sum/bonus` locally and run `ponyc`